PARENTING BY CONNECTION

 - Guidance on using these practices both in your family and with your clients.

-- Opportunities to share your own experience.
+- Opportunities to share your own experience and to delve deep by asking questions.

 How will the course be delivered?